telerik/kendo-ui-core/docs/api/javascript/timezone.md

 		console.log(convertedDate2); // Sat Nov 05 2016 11:25:11 GMT+0200 (FLE Standard Time)
     </script>

 ### abbr

-Return the timezone abbreviation.
+Returns the timezone abbreviation.

 #### Parameters

 ##### targetDate `Date`

 The date that will be used to get the timezone abbreviation of.

 ##### timezone `String`

 The name of the particular timezone that will be used to get the abbreviation of.

 #### Returns

-`String` Return the timezone abbreviation.
+`String` Returns the timezone abbreviation.

 #### Example

     <script>
         var targetDate = new Date(2016,10,5,15,25,11);
         var abbr = kendo.timezone.abbr(targetDate, "Europe/Sofia");
         console.log(abbr); // EET
     </script>

 ### toLocalDate

-Converts a date to "Etc/UTC" timezone.
+Converts a date to the `"Etc/UTC"` timezone.

 #### Parameters

 ##### targetDate `Date|Number`

-The date, represented as a date object or milliseconds, that will be converted to "Etc/UTC" timezone.
+The date, represented as a date object or milliseconds, that will be converted to the `"Etc/UTC"` timezone.

 #### Returns

-`Date` The converted date to "Etc/UTC" timezone.
+`Date` The converted date to the `"Etc/UTC"` timezone.

 #### Example

     <script>
         var targetDate = new Date(2016,10,5,15,25,11);
 		var targetMilliseconds = 1478352311000;